 In 2007 I developed a marvelous interdisciplinary collaboration on granular flows with Prof Hans Kuipers, who left the University of Twente around 2010 while I left in 2013.
 Disagreement about the management directions were the main reasons to leave including, for me, scrofulous behavior that continues to date.

 (i) In general, the amount of editting required is underestimated by juniors and some supervisors.
 E.g. for (I), there were about 6 to 10 iterations required from the 1st iteration with circa 100 comments on Dec.
 12th 2013 till the last iteration on Dec.
 23rd 2013 (to be quite honest doing this just before Xmas at a workshop was outrageous but the editor had given us 14 days to resolve matters).
 Notice how the oscillations in Fig. 2 have disappeared in the final version because the resolution was increased and a computational error was found during the editting process.
 Making double-resolution runs to verify convergence was dismissed as a time waste and I was asked by the supervising professor to leave as co-author of this paper.
 That loud request was made before regarding another paper in 2012, another paper in 2013, in 2014 and has recently been made again for yet another paper --see below.
 [Fixing these errors is not urgent according to some people as the results are "kind of" the same and one can always publish the correct figure in a new publication, thus boosting one's publication and citation records.
 I don't belong to the group of people advocating that kind of philosophy.
 The (Dutch) academic system does, however, award this kind of behaviour of quantity above quality.
 It thrashes people who advocate quality.]
 One reviewer congratulated us in the end for a well-written and impactful paper.
-The dean of the said faculty dismissed it all as fixing typos because it delayed the process (by two weeks) and because seniors such as the dean and the prof above, dismiss(ed) careful editting as mistrusting other people (I always triple-check my own work let it be the work of others, especially juniors who need to learn the trade, and so do my Leeds and Imperial mathematics' colleagues).
+The dean of the said faculty dismissed it all as fixing typos because it delayed the process (by two weeks) and because seniors such as the dean and the prof above, dismiss(ed) careful editting as mistrusting other people (I always triple-check my own work, let it be the work of others, especially juniors who need to learn the trade, and so do my Leeds and Imperial mathematics' colleagues).

 (ia) As said, it is not the first time that sloppy science causes mishaps.
 In 2012, I turned down authorship of a paper since it contained too many copied sentences of four of our joint papers.
 Such copying first of all leads to a poorly written paper and, second, it is self-plagiarising and after I declined, plagiarism.

 In addition, I had asked to not mention the specific idea to couple DEM to hpGEM, an idea that I had proposed and advocated in the STW-proposal, which I wrote for 95% as PI.
 Given my move to Leeds and also given the more stringent clamp-down on plagiarism in the UK, as opposed to The Netherlands, and rightly so, I did not want to get involved in self-plagiarising.
 The authors refused to clean up their act and mentioned ideas I had proposed and advocated without reference to me in relation to the STW-proposal.
-They also did not acknowledge that I had given them my suggestions for improvement.
+They also did not acknowledge that I had given them my suggestions for improvement, which they did use.
 Relative to the first draft the final paper indeed had greatly improved ---they should have asked me to rejoin again as co-author, which they did not, thus plagiarising my ideas without acknowledgment.
 Such Trumpian-bully style tactics are standard in that university and apparently allowed by the Dutch funding agency STW-NWO.
-My complaint at STW-NWO was cleverly and incorrectly circumvented and led back to me, thus avoiding STW to take responsibility: as project leader I was forced to sign an STW project-form effectively stating "the project leader confirms that all research complies with the Dutch scientific ethics laws".
+My complaint at STW-NWO was cleverly and incorrectly circumvented and led back to me, thus avoiding STW to take responsibility: as project leader I was forced to sign a STW project-form effectively stating "the project leader confirms that all research complies with the Dutch scientific ethics laws".
 I refused to do so, as that was not the case, and raised my complaint, in vain.
 Poor leadership on the part of STW which ultimately led to the approval of a PhD thesis with a provably incorrect chapter, in which calculations need to be redone --see point ii).
 Apparently, approval of an incorrect PhD thesis (chapter) is allowed in The Netherlands and by funding agency STW-NWO.
 Given the history, STW could have known that sloppy science was likely to happen again.
 Hence, they cannot use the "ich-habe-es-nicht-gewusst" excuse as I had flagged the issue with several of their employees including the former director (now an MP on education).
 One STW employee supported my complaint but warned me that I was likely to lose since the dean of the faculty was a member of STW's advisory board; he expected my character assassination given that I was not physically present full-time in The Netherlands to defend myself---this is indeed what happened; "group dynamics against the person who cannot defend himself", was a friend's analysis and: "a common trick".
 It still does not allow STW-NWO or any other management to approve of plagiarism, ghost authorship, and stealing of shared ideas combined with agressive attempts (4x by the same senior prof) to bully a key author in an attempt to make him withdraw as author for the wrong reasons.
 Apparently in The Netherlands this all is allowed, which is why I defected the country.
 Organised Dutch science, like organised crime, is at fault here, notwithstanding that I know and collaborate with plenty of bonafide scientists in The Netherlands.

 (ii) On (II), this manuscript found in the archive here was deposited while neither co-author Thomas Weinhart nor I were given the opportunity to proofread and make corrections.
 The archive also refused to delete the deposited manuscript given that our names are illegally attached.